Noemvriana: Constantine–Bénazet agreement

-After the creation of the provisional government in Thessaloniki, negotiations between the Allies and the king intensified.
+After the creation of the provisional government in Thessaloniki, negotiations between the Allies and the King intensified.
 The Allies wanted further demobilization of the Greek army and the removal of military forces from Thessaly to ensure the safety of their troops in Macedonia.
-The king wanted assurances that the Allies would not officially recognize or support Venizelos' provisional government, and he wanted guarantees that Greece's integrity and neutrality would be respected.
-After several unproductive negotiations, on 23 October, the king suddenly agreed to some of the demands required by the Allies, including the removal of the Greek army from Thessaly.
-The king also volunteered war materiel and the Greek navy to assist them.
-In exchange, the king requested French Deputy Paul Bénazet to keep this agreement secret from the Central Powers.
+The King wanted assurances that the Allies would not officially recognize or support Venizelos's provisional government, and he wanted guarantees that Greece's integrity and neutrality would be respected.
+After several unproductive negotiations, on 23 October, the King suddenly agreed to some of the demands made by the Allies, including the removal of the Greek army from Thessaly.
+The King also pledged war materiel and the support of the Greek navy.
+In exchange, he requested Paul Bénazet, a member of the French parliament who had been authorized to conduct discussions with the King, to keep this agreement secret from the Central Powers.

-On 3 November, Vice-Admiral du Fournet, commander-in-chief of the Allied Mediterranean fleet, used the sinking of two Greek merchant ships by a German submarine, as well as the secret agreement, to demand the surrender of the docked Greek warships and took command of the Salamis naval arsenal.
+On 3 November, Vice Admiral Louis Dartige du Fournet, commander-in-chief of the Allied Mediterranean fleet, used the sinking of two Greek merchant ships by a German submarine and the secret agreement to demand the surrender of the docked Greek warships and Allied control over the Salamis naval arsenal.
 The Greek government yielded, and on 7 November, the partial disarmament of Greek warships began.
-The Allies towed away 30 lighter craft.
-Three weeks later, the French took over the Salamis naval base completely and began using Greek ships operated by French crews.
+The Allies towed away 30 lighters.
+Three weeks later, the French took over the Salamis naval base completely and began using Greek ships with French crews.

-The Constantine–Bénazet agreement was short-lived due to Venizelos' military plans and pressure exerted by the military in Athens, led by the king, regarding the forced Greek disarmament.
-The army of the Defence confronted against the royalist army at Katerini (and by January 1917 had taken control of Thessaly).
-This action at Katerini met with some disapproval among the Allied circles and his own associates in Athens.
-Answering these criticisms, Venizelos wrote:
+The Constantine–Bénazet agreement was short-lived due to Venizelos's military plans and pressure exerted by the military in Athens, led by the King, regarding the forced Greek disarmament.
+The army of the Provisional Government of National Defence confronted the royalist army at Katerini.
+This action at Katerini was met with some disapproval among the Allied circles and Venizelos's own associates in Athens.
+Answering these criticisms, he wrote:

 I am certainly very sorry that our advance to Katerini has caused displeasure among the foreigners [the Allies] and criticism among our friends there.
 But our friends should allow me to say that they are suffering from incurable conservatism, which, had it influenced us, would have rapidly succeeded in stifling our movement due to lack of life.
 For the foreigners, whose friendly feelings I do not doubt, it is natural to think only of their own difficulties and to ignore ours.

-The Venizelist advance was not an attempt to undermine the king's pact with Bénazet since it had been planned long before that.
-The failure of the secret agreement was caused by subversive activities within segments of the royalist government in Athens to paralyze and disrupt the Thessaloniki provisional government.
+The Venizelist advance was not an attempt to undermine the King's pact with Bénazet since it had been planned long before that.
+The failure of the secret agreement was caused by subversive activities (such as infiltration to incite desertions, justifying the arrests of Venizelists) within segments of the royalist government in Athens to paralyze and disrupt the Thessaloniki provisional government.